Menu

 San Ysidro Health

 Mrs. Linda Salgin received her Master of Public Health with an emphasis in Health Promotion and Behavioral Sciences from San Diego State University (SDSU) and earned the Certified in Public Health credential in 2015.
-Since then, she has been worked with San Ysidro Health, the second largest Federally Qualified Health Center (FQHC) in San Diego, developing, implementing, and evaluating various research and service-oriented programs.
+Since then, she has worked with San Ysidro Health, the second largest Federally Qualified Health Center (FQHC) in San Diego, developing, implementing, and evaluating various research and service-oriented programs.
 Over the past decade, Mrs. Salgin has dedicated her career to working closely with underrepresented communities, providing essential resources to improve health outcomes and address health disparities.

-Paul WatsonPaul Watson
+Paul Watson Paul Watson, MPA

 President/CEO